david-lafontant/my_blog_app/README.md

 ### Install

-- Run the commant `git clone https://github.com/gabyse1/blog-app.git` to clone this repository to your local computer.
+- Run the commant `https://github.com/david-lafontant/my_blog_app.git` to clone this repository to your local computer.
 Choose the location you prefer.
 - Run the command `bundle install` to install all project's dependencies.

 ### Usage